jukesliu/automated-glacier-terminus/README.md

 We politely request that you provide attribution to this work if you intend to use the code for published research by citing the paper above.
 The repo itself is citable as:

     Citation

-There are two workflows, one exclusively run in Python and the other which requires the Xsmurf software.
-Please contact jukesliu@u.boisestate.edu and andre.khalil@maine.edu if you would like to install Xsmurf.

 ## Set up your working directory structure as follows: <br />
 * glacier_files/